metaplex-foundation/js/README.md

 When creating or updating an NFT, you will need a URI pointing to some JSON Metadata describing the NFT.
 Depending on your requirement, you may do this on-chain or off-chain.

 If your metadata is not already uploaded, you may do this using the SDK via the `uploadMetadata` method.
-It accepts a metadata object and return the URI of the uploaded metadata.
+It accepts a metadata object and returns the URI of the uploaded metadata.
 Where exactly the metadata will be uploaded depends on the selected `StorageDriver`.

 ```ts
 const { uri } = await metaplex.nfts().uploadMetadata({